 Two other identifications: the Mockingbird and Noctua

-The British scientist Thomas Young (1773–1829) renamed the constellation the Mockingbird on a star chart published in 1807 in A Course of Lectures on Natural Philosophy and the Mechanical Arts (illustration below), while the British amateur astronomer Alexander Jamieson (1782–1850) transformed it into Noctua, the owl, on his Celestial Atlas of 1822, turning it so it faced the opposite way from Le Monnier’s creation (bottom illustration).
+The British scientist Thomas Young (1773–1829) renamed the constellation the Mockingbird on a star chart published in 1807 in A Course of Lectures on Natural Philosophy and the Mechanical Arts (illustration below), while the British amateur astronomer Alexander Jamieson (1782–1850) transformed it into Noctua, the owl, on Plate 27 of his Celestial Atlas of 1822, turning it so it faced the opposite way from Le Monnier’s creation (bottom illustration).
 Jamieson said he thought it was strange that no such bird had previously been placed among the constellations ‘considering the frequency it is met with on all Egyptian monuments’.
 The bird he depicted has ear tufts and is presumably intended to be an Egyptian owl such as the pharaoh eagle-owl, posed side-on but with its head facing the onlooker as though in a hieroglyph.

 © Ian Ridpath.
 All rights reserved